 Supporting VM mobility or industrial automation networks

-"L2 over SD-WAN" (aka "L2VPN over SD-WAN") addresses this type of requirements, by encapsulating Ethernet frames inside VXLAN tunnels, while using MP-BGP EVPN as the control plane to dynamically distribute MAC and VLAN reachability information.
-It also creates traffic isolation and enhances network security, so that the WAN links can make use of default routing table/underlay for establishing tunnel connectivity, while the LAN devices (together with tunnels) are communicating directly through a private VLAN, isolating from external reachability (similar to "VRF over SD-WAN" but in layer-2 mode).
+"L2 over SD-WAN" (aka "L2VPN over SD-WAN" or "Ethernet over VPN") addresses this type of requirements, by encapsulating Ethernet frames inside VXLAN tunnels, while using MP-BGP EVPN as the control plane to dynamically distribute MAC and VLAN reachability information.
+It also creates traffic isolation and enhances network security, by logically separating WAN and LAN traffic - the WAN links can make use of default routing table/underlay for establishing tunnel connectivity, while the LAN devices are communicating directly through a private VLAN, isolating from external reachability (similar to "VRF over SD-WAN" but in layer-2 mode).

 Common use cases for "L2 over SD-WAN" include: